Werner Haberkorn: Postcards

 Fotolabor published postcards beginning in 1942; it was initially a source of supplementary income for the company.
 As industrial photography market was seasonal, Werner produced postcards to complement the company's income.
 The postcards, however, started to have an increasing circulation, making this one of its main activities for a period of time.
 The central theme of its postcards were cityscapes and changes in large urban centers such as São Paulo and Rio de Janeiro.
-It is important to note that not all postcards had images made by Haberkorn.
+Not all postcards had images made by Haberkorn.
 In the case of photographs of football teams and artists, for example, he only bought negatives to reproduce in postcard format.

 One of Fotolabor's most active years was 1950, when the company became one of the largest producers of photographic postcards in São Paulo.
 The city's industrialization process happened simultaneously to Fotolabor's success, and continued throughout the 1950s.
 São Paulo was going through great transformations, undergoing great urban and cultural changes.
 As a result of this economic and social change, Fotolabor's photographs also began to receive new treatments and uses.
 Another point that interfered with the circulation of photos was the increase in consumption by the population.

 The company increased to 40 professionals to accommodate this great production.
 They performed developing, processing, enlarging, and catalog assembly.
 Around 1955 they opened a Fotolabor branch, but there they offered the service of a third-party photography laboratory.

 Despite all the success, the end of the era of Fotolabor's postcards was not long in coming.
 Photo processing machines were very expensive and color films were already becoming very popular.
 The Haberkorn brothers made an attempt to print the postcard with colors, but the quality of the chosen process was low and they were not successful.
 The interest of the consumer market was also changing, already being modified by the development of television and telephony.
 As a result, Fotolabor ceases to publish postcards in the late 1950s.

 Colombo was the first to make photographic postcards, we were the second.
 The former Colombo company had been around for a long time, and we did like him.
 We were, here, the only ones who produced photographic postcards at that time.
 Then, when postcard started to be made in offset, many companies appeared.
 Around 1960, we ended the production of postcards, as we were no longer able to produce them with the same quality and quantity as the competitors.